 Fair question.

-Are copywriting courses worth it?
+Are copywriting courses worth the time, energy and money?

-You’re thinking of a career change and like the look of copywriting and content marketing.
-You’ve always enjoyed writing; you’re creative and have done a bit of this sort of work as part of your full-time job.
-Realising you’ve tasted something you like, you’re keen to try a bit more and get your mitts on a certification that solidifies what you already know while advancing your skills.
+Realising you’ve tasted something you like you’re keen to try a bit more.
+It’s time to get your mitts on a certification that solidifies what you already know and then progresses your skills.

 Two copywriting courses (at two very different stages in my career)